Knew Health • March 27, 2018

 How often should you get your hsCRP levels checked?

-As with all lab markers, that depends upon your results.
+As with all blood markers, that depends upon your results.

 • If your levels are optimal, annual testing is sufficient